mokuda2/senioryearreflection/_posts/2023-02-02-Triangles.md

 "I mean, if we see each other, we can say hi and stuff."

 I still wanted to express my gratitude and the things I had learned from him.
 "I've reflected on this relationship, and I know I've said this before, but I love your honesty, your loyalty, and your love and care for me.
-And as far as becoming a better person, I want to love and care for someone, but I feel like I can't do that with you."
+And as far as becoming a better person, I want to love and care for someone with all my heart, but I feel like I can't do that with you."

 "I'm sorry I'm not the one for you."

 "No...
 I'M sorry..."
 Maybe things were a bit too quick.
-It probably would’ve been better to hold off becoming official.
+Even though both of us agreed to try a relationship, it probably would’ve been better to hold off.

 There was another pause.
 "Well," Bryce said as he put on his backpack.
 "Say hi to Gyuna for me.
 And good luck with everything.”